 The Royal Institute of International Affairs, commonly known as Chatham House, is an NGO based in London and according to a 2015 report it is the 2nd most influential think-thanks in the world.
-As one of the official media partners of Chatham House's Future of Work conference, held on 27 June 2016, we provided assistance with outreach and promotion.
+As one of the official media partners, for the second consecutive time, of Chatham House's Future of Work conference, held on 23 June 2017, we provide the event assistance with outreach and promotion.

-We have been following the future of work conversation for many years now and it was exciting to see that such an influential organisation like the Chatham House joined the debate.
-To maximize the attendance we recorded a podcast episode with Ben Cumming, Conference Development at the Chatham House, and provided the event with social media coverage to promote its content.
-The results?
+We have been following the future of work conversation for many years now and it was exciting to see that such an influential organisation like the Chatham House joined the debate in 2016.
+To maximize the attendance we recorded two podcast episodes (here and here) with Ben Cumming, Conference Development at the Chatham House, and provide the event with social media coverage to promote its content.
+What was the results in 2016?
 The meeting was a great success with high level of attendance.